-Futures tick lower as Fed policy meeting looms
+Wall Street set to open slightly lower as Fed policy meeting looms

 U.S. industrial production is expected to have risen 0.2% in August after a fall of 0.2% in July.
 The data is due at 09:15 a.m.
 ET.

-Among stocks, Home Depot Inc (HD.N) was the biggest decliner among Dow-listed stocks in trading before the bell, dropping 1.2%, after Guggenheim downgraded the home improvement chain’s shares to “neutral” from “buy”.
+Home Depot Inc (HD.N) was the biggest decliner among Dow-listed stocks in trading before the bell, dropping 1.4% after Guggenheim downgraded the home improvement chain’s shares to “neutral” from “buy”.

-Shares of Corning Inc (GLW.N) tumbled 9.3% after the display glass maker cut its current-quarter display volume forecast.
+Shares of Corning Inc (GLW.N) tumbled 10.1% after the Gorilla glass maker cut its current-quarter display volume forecast.

-Reporting by Medha Singh in Bengaluru; Editing by Anil D'Silva
+Reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva